 (2) Then head steeply down to the left, due west, along a small path clearly marked on the ground.
 You’ll reach an open area and cross a brand-new wooden footbridge.
 Signpost.

-Head back up opposite, then turn due north along a good, well-marked and signposted path which eventually levels out.
+Head back up the opposite slope, then turn due north along a good, well-marked and signposted path which eventually levels out.

-Look for a yellow left turn sign.
-Then head slightly downhill to go round a house.
+Look out for a yellow ‘turn left’ sign.
+Then head down slightly to go round a house.
 Join a track suitable for vehicles.

-(3) Turn right onto this track and follow it for about 60 metres.
+(3) Turn right onto this track and follow it for about sixty metres.

-You’ll soon reach a fork.
-There’s a signpost.
+You’ll soon reach a fork in the path.
+There’s a signpost here.

-Turn right for a return trip to Corral Blasi, a large and magnificent corral.
+Turn right for a round trip to Corral Blasi, a large and magnificent corral.

-Back at the fork, continue to the right towards the Lime Kiln and the Megalithic Bridge.
+Once back at the fork, continue to the right towards the lime kiln and the Megalithic Bridge.

-Be sure to follow the clear yellow markings, which are abundant and in good condition.
+Be sure to follow the clear yellow markings, which are very prominent and in good condition.

 This will take you to the Megalithic Bridge on the Ribera de Cabrils.
-Information panel.
+There is an information board.

 (4) Cross the bridge, turn left and climb steeply to the right, following the well-marked path.

-Take care: opposite this corral, turn left and you will soon come to a wide path through the woods.
+Take care: opposite this corral, turn left and you’ll soon join a wide path through the woodland.

-Follow it slightly downhill, passing an old lime kiln.
+Follow it as it descends gently, passing an old lime kiln on the way.
 Information board.

-Further down, you’ll reach a large fork in the path in a clearing.
-Signposts.
+Further down, you’ll reach a major fork in the path in a clearing.
+Directional posts.

-(5) Option to turn left and head directly to Pla de l'Orri via the yellow-marked path.
+(5) You can turn left and head directly to Pla de l’Orri via the yellow-marked path.

 Turn right, heading for Col de Sansa, climbing steeply up a wide, very stony path.

-You’ll arrive at another flat clearing; veer slightly to the right and reach the edge of one of the Étangs d’els Estanyols.
+You’ll arrive at another flat clearing; veer slightly to the right and head towards the edge of one of the Étangs d’els Estanyols.
 The other pond is on your right.
 Turn due north towards the Refuge des Estagnols.

 (6) A very beautiful spot.
 Designated and equipped campfire area.
 See practical information.

-Turn due west along a grassy track and, at a junction, join another track that is authorised and passable by vehicle up to this point.
+Turn due west onto a grassy track and, at a junction, join another authorised track that is passable by vehicle as far as this area.

-Head straight down this track.
+Head straight ahead downhill along this track.
 Continue along this track, which is suitable for vehicles and slopes gently downwards.
 Much further on, you’ll reach the large Coll de Sansa with its huge multi-directional junction.

 Authorised and equipped campfire area, picnic table.

-(7) Turn sharply left onto a track in poor condition with a road sign: maximum 3.5 tonnes.
-Descend for just over 200 m until you reach a badly damaged track on the right.
+(7) Turn sharply left onto a track in poorer condition, marked by a road sign: maximum weight limit 3.5 t.
+Descend for just over 200 m until you come to a badly damaged track on the right.

-(8) Descend to the right along this track until you reach a four-way X-shaped junction at an elevation of 1,674 metres.
+(8) Head down to the right along this track until you reach a four-way X-shaped junction at an elevation of 1,674.

-Continue descending straight ahead to reach another large junction of several tracks at Pla de l’Orri.
+Continue downhill straight ahead until you reach another large junction of several tracks at Pla de l’Orri.

-Please note: a signpost is in place for those arriving from Sansa: ‘Orri de Mr Hullo’ can be confusing at this point.
-‘However, it is this orri you need to reach’.
+Please note: there is a signpost for those arriving from Sansa; ‘Orri de Mr Hullo’ can be confusing at this point.
+‘However, it is this Orri that you must head for’.

 Yellow markings and wooden posts painted yellow.
 Numerous signposts and directional posts.